ringcentral/engage-digital-api-docs/docs/webhooks/events.md

 -----|------------
 `content.approved` | When a content has been approved for publication. **This does not mean that the content has been published yet.
 Notifications about exports are done with content.exported.**
 `content.discussion_initiated` | When a discussion has been started. **This does not mean that the content has been published yet.
 Notifications about exports are done with content.exported.**
-`content.exported` | When a new content has been exported from Dimelo to the source. **This does not mean that the export succeeded.
+`content.exported` | When a new content has been exported from Engage to the source. **This does not mean that the export succeeded.
 The synchronization_status field needs to be checked.**
-`content.imported` | When a new content has been imported from the source to Dimelo.
+`content.imported` | When a new content has been imported from the source to Engage.
 `content.replied` | When someone replied to another content. **This does not mean that the content has been published yet.
 Notifications about exports are done with content.exported.**
 `content.update_exported` | When a content has been update_exported (and the update has been propagated to the external source).